Theslowaja/BossBar/README.md

 # BossBar
-A plugin that can show changing messages in the EnderDragon/Wither boss bar.
+A Plugin that can show changing messages in the EnderDragon/Wither boss bar.

 # feature
-shows your server name or whatever you wrote in config
+• Shows your server name or whatever you wrote in config
+• Customize bossbar color in config

 # how to use